SlothInABox/QuarkEngine/README.md

-# Engine
+# Quark Engine
- Cherno Hazel Engine series
+ Based on the Hazel engine by The Cherno